Pagan Min (Far Cry): Portrayal

 Pagan Min is portrayed by American actor Troy Baker through performance capture.
 He was provided with a script for the audition, but he chose not to follow it.
-When he noticed a production assistant walked into the audition room partway through a scene, he spontaneously invited the assistant to participate in the scene using Min's voice.
+When he noticed a production assistant walking into the audition room partway through a scene, he spontaneously invited the assistant to participate in the scene using Min's voice.
 Encouraged by the fact that no one else broke character and out of his desire to maintain the visceral atmosphere of a Far Cry game, Baker carried on with the scene and ad-libbed a monologue where he switched from a charming tone to a sadistic one and threatened to cut off the assistant's face.
 Aware of the growing enthusiasm expressed by the interviewing team members towards his performance by this point, he then made a specific threat to put the remains of her face on his own for a "glorious makeover".
 The team was sufficiently impressed with Baker and his charismatic voice that they decided to cast him for the role.

-Baker credited his previous work and reputation as an actor for Ubisoft's willingness to not only let him deviate from the script during the audition, but also to grant him a significant amount of creative freedom to develop Pagan Min's personality.
+Baker credited his previous work and reputation as an actor for Ubisoft's willingness to not only let him deviate from the script during the audition but also to grant him a significant amount of creative freedom to develop Pagan Min's personality.
 Although he did draw on the length and breadth of his experience as a professional actor up to that point in time, Baker noted that there was also an opportunity to build off the successes of previous games in the franchise by identifying the elements which resonated with critics and players.
 To avoid a common trope of what Baker described as "another mustache-twirling systemic obstacle in the path of the player character", Ubisoft had several discussions with him about delivering a fresh and compelling take character-wise for Pagan Min, while still incorporating the principles that worked for previous games.
 The team gave Baker an overall idea for the theme, setting, and tone they want to see, but encouraged a collaborative approach where he would continue immersing himself in the game world and provide both positive and negative feedback from his experiences.
-Although Baker had some parameters set for him, including a specific request that he does not reprise the same style and voice he used for the Joker in 2013's Batman: Arkham Origins, his preparations for the character was minimalistic in nature as he continued the same improvisational approach he used during his audition.
+Although Baker had some parameters set for him, including a specific request that he does not reprise the same style and voice he used for the Joker in 2013's Batman: Arkham Origins, his preparation for the character was minimalistic in nature as he continued the same improvisational approach he used during his audition.